dguari1/hand_tracking_documentation/docs/recording.md

 ## Webcam

 The recording tool can be found under the **>>Record** section of the application.
 This recording tool will allow you to record short videos (maximum 30s) and will stop automatically.
 You can also stop the recording at any point.
-Once the recording is completed, a save window will appear where you can selecte the file name and path.
-Video files will be recorded with extension `.webm`.
+Once the recording is completed, a save window will appear where you can select the file name and path.
+Video files will be saved with extension `.webm`.

 ## iPhone